chrystalchern/xara-docs/source/user/manual/output/model/index.rst

 Model
 =====

-The following methods return mesh information for a :py:class`Model`, such as element connectivity and material definitions.
+The following methods return mesh information for a :py:class:`Model`, such as element connectivity and material definitions.

 .. toctree::
    :maxdepth: 1